 - Private and mezzanine lending: providing creative financing solutions to borrowers with custom documentation.
-Borrowers in the middle-market seek resourceful financing partners that have industry expertise, can provide certainty of execution, and can transact on an expedited timeline. - Structured Equity: invests in minority structured convertible preferred equity with significant downside protection through company selection and robust negative controls.
+Borrowers in the middlemarket seek resourceful financing partners that have industry expertise, can provide certainty of execution, and can transact on an expedited timeline. - Structured Equity: invest in minority structured convertible preferred equity with significant downside protection through company selection and robust negative controls.